dauqu/dauqu/README.md

 ![Dauqu](https://img.shields.io/badge/Dauqu-blue)

 👋 Hello!
-I'm Harsh Singh, a seasoned web and app developer with 5 years of industry experience. 🖥️💻
+I'm Rishu Singh, a seasoned web and app developer with 5 years of industry experience. 🖥️💻

 🌐 Throughout my career, I have successfully delivered numerous projects, ranging from responsive web applications to feature-rich mobile apps.
 My expertise lies in front-end and back-end development, along with proficiency in various programming languages, frameworks, and tools.